yash-tatvic/amplitude-dev-center/docs/data/destinations/thetradedesk-cohort.md

 ### Q: Why is the size of the cohort in Amplitude different from the number I can see in the TradeDesk?

-Amplitude are showing cohort sync as successful even if there are invalid IDs for the integration with the TradeDesk.
-The number of added users in your cohort sync history may be different from the number you could see on the TradeDesk platform.
-This may occur for some reason, such as duplication or parsing errors.
-Thus, the number of users in the TradeDesk is the actual number they can receive from Amplitude.
+Amplitude reports a cohort sync as successful even if there are invalid IDs in the sync.
+As a result, the number of users in TheTradeDesk may be different than the number you have in Amplitude.
+If your sync contains duplicate IDs or a parsing error occurs, TheTradeDesk won't add those users.

 ### Use cases